muratk5n/thirdwave/en/README.md

 ---

-Diversity of products a country can produce puts it ahead, not how much it is "globalized".
+Diversity of products a country can produce raises its econ, not how much it is globalized.

 ---